-It is possible to see that the variables surfing time (in years), whether the surfer is federated or not and surgery history, are related with highest average surfers ' injuries.
-The interpretations for this model are performed through the exponential estimates, where these values are interpreted as reasons of averages.
+It is possible to see that three variables -- surfing time (in years), whether the surfer is a federation member, and surgery history -- are related to the highest average of surfers ' injuries.
+The interpretations for this model are performed through the exponential estimates, which means that these values are interpreted as “average ratios”.
 Thus, the estimated average of injuries is 58.4% greater among federated surfers, as opposed to non-federated ones(e0,460=1,584).
-The 95% confidence interval for this estimate was (12.7%, 121.8%).
-Surfers who underwent surgery have an estimated average of injury 56.9% greater than those who did not, with a 95% confidence interval of (9.1%, 121.2%).
-For the time surfing variable, estimates were made according to cumulative years of surfing practice.
+The 95% confidence interval for this estimate was 12.7%, 121.8%.
+Surfers who underwent surgery have an estimated average number of injuries 56.9% greater than those who did not, with a 95% confidence interval of (9.1%, 121.2%).
+For the surfing time variable, estimates were made according to cumulative years of surfing practice.
 Hence, for each exceeding year of surfing, the estimated average of injuries grows 2.5%, with a 95% confidence interval of (0.5%, 4.5%).

-This model allows predictions of average incidence of injury expected for each athlete, using the following equation (2):
+This model allows for predictions of average incidence of injury expected for each athlete, using the following equation (2):